gravity-ui/onboarding/README.md

 ## Condition and constraints
 You can use conditions for each promo.
 Or use constraints to set limitations between promos.

+Promo could be started only if
+- All promo conditions returns true
+- All promo group condition returns true
+- All constraints passed

 ```typescript jsx
 import {
     ShowOnceForSession,